Metal casting simulation: Software and tools

 In the modern foundry industry, software for the simulation of casting processes is widely used.
-Among the multitude of software solutions available, it is worth mentioning the most prominent and widely used products: Procast, MAGMASOFT, and PoligonSoft.
+Among the software solutions available for casting process simulation are ProCAST, MAGMASOFT, PoligonSoft, and FLOW-3D CAST by Flow Science, Inc.

 ProCAST: a casting process modeling system using the finite element method, which provides the joint solution of temperature, hydrodynamics, and deformation problems, along with unique metallurgical capabilities, for all casting processes and casting alloys.
 In addition to the main aspects of casting production – filling, crystallization, and porosity prediction, ProCAST is capable of predicting the occurrence of deformations and residual stresses in the casting and can be used to analyze processes such as core making, centrifugal casting, lost wax casting, continuous casting.

 PoligonSoft: a casting process modeling system using the finite element method.
 Applicable for modeling almost any casting technology and any casting alloy.
 For a long time, PoligonSoft was the only casting process modeling system in the world that included a special model for calculating microporosity.
 To date, this model can be considered the most stable, and the results obtained with its help can satisfy the most demanding users.
 In many respects, PoligonSoft can be considered the Russian equivalent of the ProCAST system.

-MAGMASOFT: a casting process modeling system using the finite difference method.
+MAGMASOFT: a casting process modeling system using the finite volume method.
 It allows analyzing thermal processes, mold filling, crystallization, and predicting defects in castings.
 The program includes modules for different casting technologies and helps optimize casting parameters to improve product quality.
 MAGMASOFT is an effective tool for increasing the productivity and quality of casting production.

+FLOW-3D CAST: a casting process simulation platform developed by Flow Science, Inc. using the volume of fluid method for mold filling analysis.
+The software models mold filling, solidification, and defect prediction across casting processes including investment casting, centrifugal casting, and tilt pour casting, with particular strength in high-pressure die casting simulation.